thilak009/kong-assignment/README.md

 2. Logs
     - JSON logs as they are easy to parse and transform outside of the application

-## TODO / good to have
+## Improvements
 1. Unit tests - repo currently only has integration tests for APIs as it covers most of the functionality
-2. User invite flow - API to be able to invite user to an org
+2. User invite flow - API to be able to invite/add user(s) to an org
+    - invite links so that users can set their own password
     - an incremental functionality on top of this would be separate set of permissions for users